apprenticeharper/DeDRM_tools/FAQs.md

 If you are on Windows, using the Kindle for PC application, and your windows user name has accented or other non-ASCII characters in it, this will cause the plugin to fail.
 Create a new user account with an ASCII-only username.
 Install and register Kindle for PC there, and see if things work running calibre and the plugin in that user account.

-If this book is from an eInk Kindle, you must enter the serial number into the configuration dialog.
+If this book is from an eInk Kindle (e.g. Paperwhite), you must enter the serial number into the configuration dialog.
 The serial number is sixteen characters long, and is case-sensitive.

-O

 If this book is from Kindle for Mac or Kindle for PC, you must have the Kindle Software installed on the same computer and user account as your copy of calibre.

+If this book is from Kindle for Mac or Kindle for PC, you must be using version 1.17 or below, see note at top of this file.

 If the book is from Kindle for PC or Kindle for Mac and you think you are doing everything right, and you are getting this message, it is possible that the files containing the encryption key aren’t quite in the format the tools expect.
 To try to fix this: